zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ### Product Variants

-If there is the ["Product Variants" module](https://treopim.com/store/product-variants) installed in your [TreoPIM system](https://treopim.com/help/what-is-treopim), product variants can be imported via import feeds.
+If there is the ["Product Variants" module](https://atropim.com/store/product-variants) installed in your [AtroPIM system](https://atropim.com/help/what-is-atropim), product variants can be imported via import feeds.
 For this, add the `Configurable Product` entity field in the same way as described [above](#adding-entity-fields):

 ![Create configurable product](_assets/create-configurable-product.jpg)

-Make sure the configurable product and its variant(s) belong to the same [product family](https://treopim.com/help/product-families) and [catalog](https://treopim.com/help/catalogs).
+Make sure the configurable product and its variant(s) belong to the same [product family](https://atropim.com/help/product-families) and [catalog](https://atropim.com/help/catalogs).
 Otherwise, these records will not be imported, but added to the [error file](#error-file).

 The setup of other fields and attributes for the configurable product record is the same as for the [simple product](#import-feed-configuration).

-All attributes of the `Enum` type as well as [multilingual attributes](https://treopim.com/store/multi-languages#multilingual-attributes), added on the `CONFIGURATOR` panel within the desired import feed record detail view page, become *variant-forming*, whereas attributes of other types are imported as common attributes of the product variants.
+All attributes of the `Enum` type as well as [multilingual attributes](https://atropim.com/store/multi-languages#multilingual-attributes), added on the `CONFIGURATOR` panel within the desired import feed record detail view page, become *variant-forming*, whereas attributes of other types are imported as common attributes of the product variants.

 Prior to running the import process for product variants, data validation is performed on the basis of the `Configurable Product` entity field, and depending on the validation results, there may be several scenarios: